Myalgic encephalomyelitis/chronic fatigue syndrome

 Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a complicated illness characterized by at least six months of extreme fatigue that is not relieved by rest, and a group of additional symptoms that also are constant for at least six months.
-In many people with chronic fatigue syndrome, the disorder begins suddenly, often following a flulike infection or an episode of physical or psychological trauma, such as surgery, a traumatic accident or the death of a loved one.
-In other cases, chronic fatigue syndrome develops gradually.
+In many people with ME/CFS, the disorder begins suddenly, often following a flulike infection or an episode of physical trauma such as surgery.
+Less often, ME/CFS develops gradually.
 The illness lasts for many months or years, and only a small percentage of people recover full health.

 Many people feel tired a lot of the time, and many seek help from their doctors.
-Most people who experience chronic (long-lasting) fatigue are not suffering from chronic fatigue syndrome.
+Most people who experience chronic (long-lasting) fatigue are not suffering from ME/CFS.
 Depression and overwork are much more common causes of chronic fatigue.

-Testing also has found that patients have abnormalities in the part of the nervous system called the autonomic nervous system, which controls blood pressure, heart rate, body temperature and other vital body functions.
-For example, many patients with chronic fatigue syndrome have an unusually high heart rate and low blood pressure when they have been standing for a while.
+With regard to the brain, testing has found that people with ME/CFS have abnormalities in the hypothalamus (a part of the brain that regulates hormones and vital functions) and the pituitary gland.
+They also have abnormalities in the part of the nervous system called the autonomic nervous system, which controls blood pressure, heart rate, body temperature, and other vital body functions.
+For example, many patients with ME/CFS have an unusually high heart rate and low blood pressure when they have been standing for a while.

-Several parts of the immune system remain activated for long periods in people with chronic fatigue syndrome.
-There is growing evidence that some patients with chronic fatigue syndrome have an autoimmune condition: their immune system is attacking particular tissues in the body.
+Several parts of the immune system remain activated for long periods in people with ME/CFS.
+There is growing evidence that some patients with ME/CFS have an autoimmune condition: their immune system is attacking particular tissues in the body.

 Many of the abnormalities of the immune system, energy metabolism, and the nervous system seem to come and go.
-Furthermore, not all of the abnormalities affect every patient with chronic fatigue syndrome.
+Furthermore, not all of the abnormalities affect every patient with ME/CFS.

-In the United States, federal health authorities estimate that chronic fatigue syndrome affects 1 to 8 of every 1,000 Americans older than age 18.
-Women are affected about three times as often as men.
-Although the illness is most common in people 25 to 45 years old, chronic fatigue syndrome can attack people of all age groups, including children.
-The condition also is found in people of all racial, ethnic and economic backgrounds.
-It appears to be more common in African-Americans and Latinos, and in people in lower socioeconomic groups.
-It appears to be less common in Asian-Americans.
-Studies from the U.S. Centers for Disease Control and Prevention (CDC) and other research groups estimate that the United States loses as much as $25 billion each year in reduced productivity and medical expenses due to chronic fatigue syndrome.
+In the United States alone, ME/CFS is estimated to affect up to 3.1 million people, and generates direct and indirect expenses of approximately $36 billion to $51 billion annually, according to the U.S. National Academy of Medicine (NAM), the Centers for Disease Control and Prevention (CDC).
+Women are affected about two to three times as often as men.
+Although the illness is most common in people 25 to 45 years old, ME/CFS can attack people of all age groups, including children.
+The condition also is found in people of all racial, ethnic, and economic backgrounds.
+It appears to be more common in African Americans and Latinos, and in people in lower socioeconomic groups.
+It appears to be less common in Asian Americans.

-Although most cases of chronic fatigue syndrome do not occur during epidemics, at least 30 outbreaks of chronic fatigue syndrome have been reported, during which many people in the same area suddenly developed the illness at the same time.
-However, health experts have failed to identify a cause for their chronic fatigue syndrome symptoms.
+Although most cases of ME/CFS do not occur during epidemics, at least 30 outbreaks of ME/CFS have been reported, during which many people in the same area suddenly developed the illness at the same time.
+However, health experts have failed to identify a cause for their ME/CFS symptoms.

 The most prominent symptom of ME/CFS is an unexplained feeling of fatigue, which is not relieved by rest.
 However, many other medical conditions cause marked fatigue.